-Visits and expenditure information regarding travel to or from the Irish Republic for years up to and including 1998 are included in the figures for the EU but do not appear separately in the rows and columns of some tables.
+Visits and expenditure information regarding travel to or from the Republic of Ireland for years up to and including 1998 are included in the figures for the EU but do not appear separately in the rows and columns of some tables.
 Consequently, rows and columns in the tables may not always sum to the figures shown for the whole EU.